The Yashar Initiative

 - Camps must be located in the United States

 What else is required to be part of the initiative?

-- Commitment to achieving a target inclusion rate of 5-10% within three years, including providing recruitment plans
+- Commitment to achieving a target inclusion rate of 5-10% within five years, including providing recruitment plans

 - Participate in FJC trainings, workshops and webinars that will be provided as part of the initiative

 - Participate in both CSI and SSI (Camps are responsible for payment.
-Yashar program grant can be used to cover these expenses.)
+Yashar capacity grant can be used to cover these expenses.)

 - Acknowledgement of both FJC and the Weinberg Foundation

 What will the trainings look like and when are they?